Brooklyn Bridge: Vehicular traffic

 Horse-drawn carriages have been allowed to use the Brooklyn Bridge's roadways since its opening.
 Originally, each of the two roadways carried two lanes of a different direction of traffic.
 The lanes were relatively narrow at only 8 ft wide.
 In July 1922, motor vehicles were banned from the bridge; the ban lasted until May 1925.

 After 1950, the main roadway carried six lanes of automobile traffic, three in each direction.
-It was then reduced to five lanes with the addition of a two-way bike lane on the Manhattan-bound side in 2021.
 Because of the roadway's posted height restriction of 11 ft and weight restriction of 6000 lb, commercial vehicles and buses are prohibited from using the Brooklyn Bridge.
 The weight restrictions prohibit heavy passenger vehicles such as pickup trucks and SUVs from using the bridge, though this is not often enforced in practice.

+In January 2021, the city decided to install a two-way protected bike path on the Manhattan-bound roadway, replacing the leftmost vehicular lane.
+The bike lane allowed the existing promenade to be used exclusively by pedestrians.
+Work on the bike lane started in June 2021, and the new path was completed on September 14, 2021.
+As a result, the bridge has three Brooklyn-bound and two Manhattan-bound vehicular lanes.